Cluster time measurement with CEPC calorimeter: Scaling with changing intrinsic hit time resolution and layers number

 The cluster ToF performance strongly depends on the intrinsic time resolution of each individual ECAL channel.
 In this section, we quantify the dependence of ToF resolution on the intrinsic hit time resolution by scaling the intrinsic hit time resolution with a factor $\alpha$,

 and observing the optimal resolution versus different factors.
 Furthermore, the arrangement of the timing readout layers also impacts the ToF reconstruction.
 This arrangement should be optimized to balance the detector performance and building cost.
-In order to brief explore the impact of the timing layers arrangement, we only choose a part of the ECAL layers with equal distance, perform the time reconstruction using the hits on these chosen layers, and finally observe the relationship between the ToF resolution and the number of timing layers.
+In order to briefly explore the impact of the timing layers arrangement, we only choose a part of the ECAL layers with equal distance, perform the time reconstruction using the hits on these chosen layers, and finally observe the relationship between the ToF resolution and the number of timing layers.
+In the case of only several timing layers, the impact of the layer position is also discussed.

 The ToF resolution versus the scaling factor ($\alpha$) of the intrinsic hit time resolution is shown in Figure \ref{fig:scale}.
 When the single hit time resolution is scaled from 100 to 0.1 times the level in Fig. \ref{g_int_hit_reso}, the cluster time resolution reflects an approximately linear relationship with the intrinsic hit time resolution.